YaroslavSenyshyn/MyWorkTask/com/lits/readMe.txt

+-all name and number in pdf file
+-download all java-file and try it for test
-Open file - ExercisesMain.java;
+-open file - ExercisesMain.java;

-all files *.java have task description in file
+-all files *.java have task description in file